leah16303/CSC436/README.md

 # CSC436
-Contains 4 labs for CSC436 with Professor Kubiak
+Owner of the repository: Leah Sarles, lsarles@calpoly.edu The repo contains 4 labs for CSC436 with Professor Kubiak